andrewmmmatheson-hue/andrewmmmatheson-hue.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a postdoctoral research scientist in Maria Tosches' lab at Columbia University.

-My research examines how vertebrate nervous systems adapt to dramatically different environments using the Iberian Ribbed Newt (Pleurodeles waltl) as a model.
+I am a neuroethologist interested in how animals achieve similar behaviours for survival despite inhabiting vastly different habitats and possessing distinct neural circuit architectures.
+My current research in Maria Tosches' lab at Columbia University focuses on the Iberian ribbed newt (Pleurodeles waltl), a remarkably plastic species that transitions between aquatic and terrestrial living as an adult — two environments with profoundly different sensory and physical properties.
+I aim to understand the extent to which nervous systems can be flexible in this species and the morphological, behavioural and genetic modifications newts use to adapt between environments.
+I plan to leverage the newt’s unique plasticity, regenerative capacity and its key evolutionary position as a sister group to all other terrestrial vertebrates to understand the flexibility of the nervous system over evolution.
+My long term goal is to develop the newt into a full-fledged model for neuroethology and comparative systems neuroscience.